d-mozulyov/ts-monorepo-template/README.md

 ## What is a Monorepo?

-A monorepo (monolithic repository) is a software development strategy where code for multiple projects is stored in the same repository, enabling easy code sharing, simplified dependency management, atomic changes across packages, coordinated versioning, unified CI/CD pipelines, and improved developer experience with better visibility into the entire ecosystem — all while maintaining centralized configuration, shared tooling, and consistent standards.
+A monorepo (monolithic repository) is a software development strategy where code for multiple projects is stored in the same repository, enabling easy code sharing, simplified dependency management, atomic changes across projects, coordinated versioning, unified CI/CD pipelines, and improved developer experience with better visibility into the entire ecosystem — all while maintaining centralized configuration, shared tooling, and consistent standards.

 ## Common Challenges with TypeScript Monorepos

-TypeScript monorepos face significant setup challenges: cross-package type sharing, project references configuration, efficient incremental builds, consistent path aliases, proper build order orchestration, and maintaining IDE intellisense across workspace boundaries while keeping build performance acceptable as the codebase grows.
+TypeScript monorepos face significant setup challenges: cross-project type sharing, project references configuration, efficient incremental builds, consistent path aliases, proper build order orchestration, and maintaining IDE intellisense across workspace boundaries while keeping build performance acceptable as the codebase grows.

 ## Why This Monorepo Template?